vaclavsvejcar/headroom/doc/microsite/docs/documentation/running-headroom.md

 This command requires you to specify three key parameters, either using command line option, or in `.headroom.yaml` file:

 1. __paths to source code files__ - this needs to be specified either by using the `-s|--source-path PATH` option (can be repeated) or using the `source-paths` option in `.headroom.yaml`.
+1. __paths to templates__ - you can freely combine all three supported sources of templates: First are built-in templates for one of supported _OSS_ licenses, which can be enabled by `--builtin-templates TYPE`.
+Second option is to use either templates stored on local file system or URI-based template.
+For local stored template, if path to directory is provided, _Headroom_ will recursively search for all suitable templates in all subdirectories.
 1. __paths to template files__ - you have two options here.
 Either specify path(s) to template files using `-t|--template-path PATH` (can be repeated) or `template-paths` option in `.headroom.yaml`, __or__ use the built-in templates using the `--builtin-templates TYPE`, where `TYPE` is one of the supported _OSS_ license types.
 1. __variables__ - if your templates use any variables, you need to specify their values using the `-v|--variable "KEY=VALUE"` option (can be repeated) or using the `variable` option in `.headroom.yaml`.
 1. __run mode__ _(optional)_ - if you don't specify this, the _add mode_ will be used as default, but you can set the run mode using one of the `-a,--add-headers`, `-c,--check-headers`, `-r,--replace-headers` or `-d,--drop-headers` options, or using the `run-mode` option in `.headroom.yaml`.